FluffyLabs/typeberry/bin/lib/README.md

 ## Overview

-`@typeberry/lib` is a meta-package that re-exports all Typeberry modules under namespaced identifiers.
+`@typeberry/lib` is a meta-package that re-exports all Typeberry modules through subpath imports.
 This simplifies imports when working with multiple Typeberry packages and ensures version compatibility across the entire stack.

+All imports use the pattern `@typeberry/lib/<module>` to access individual packages with full ESM and CommonJS support.

 ## Usage